-I’ve noticed a lot of concerning complaints from Beauty Guides both about the MLM business scheme and the actual products they sell.
+I’ve noticed a lot of concerning complaints from Beauty Guides both about the MLM business model and the actual products they sell.

-When people cancel, it appears that the LimeLife MLM scheme does not want to give them a refund.
+When people cancel, it appears that the LimeLife MLM model does not want to give them a refund.

 I’ve seen a number of complaints of guides attempting to withdraw before the following billing cycle, only to be billed for several months afterwards.